Stack Mold

 Introduction

-Stack molds are an innovative solution within the injection molding industry, designed to significantly enhance the efficiency of the molding process.
+Stack mold is an innovative solution within the injection molding industry, designed to significantly enhance the efficiency of the molding process.
 As the demand for higher productivity and cost-effective manufacturing methods increases, stack molds are becoming increasingly popular due to their unique ability to multiply output without expanding machinery or floor space.

 A stack mold essentially comprises two or more mold faces in a single mold base, arranged in a stacked configuration.
 The design allows simultaneous molding on both sides of the mold, effectively doubling or even tripling the output in a single cycle compared to a conventional mold of the same size.